POLICIES & DISCLOSURES

 The student and parent/guardian have the right to appeal the truancy and dismissal.
 Such appeal will be considered by the SVHS CEO.

-Full-Time Students: Incoming Credit Transfer Policy
+Full-Time/Diploma Students: Incoming Credit Transfer Policy

 SVHS will consider acceptance of credits earned from other accredited instructions.
 Students must submit official transcripts upon enrollment with SVHS from all other previous institutions attended for credit transfer evaluation.